 Residents at risk of hunger employ multiple strategies to avoid hunger.

 These stressors compound health problems.

-It may surprise you to learn that you can help!
-You can give food, funds or time to help solve hunger in Central Alabama.
-Hosting a food drive, volunteering, giving voice to evidence-based food policies and donating funds are just a few of the ways you can make a difference.
+The only way we are going to make an impact in the lives of others is if we work together.
+You can give food, funds, or time to help solve hunger in Central Alabama.
+Hosting a food drive, volunteering, giving voice to evidence-based food policies, and donating funds are just a few of the ways you can make a difference.

-The Food Bank of Central Alabama helps supply food to approximately 230 food pantries, shelters and children’s programs in Central Alabama.
+The Community Food Bank of Central Alabama helps supply food to over 255 food pantries, shelters, and children’s programs in Central Alabama.
 All would welcome your support.
-Together we can solve hunger!
+If you would like to get involved, click below!